hsutter/cppfront/README.md

 ## Where's the documentation?

-For now I'm not posting a lot of written documentation because that would imply this project is intended for others to use — if it someday becomes ready for that, I'll post more docs.
+For now, I'm not posting a lot of written documentation because that would imply this project is intended for others to use — if it someday becomes ready for that, I'll post more docs.

 Here's where to find out more about my 'syntax #2' experiment: